- Is there a better way to do NPD communication? Posted in: 48,Challenges- Is there a better way to do NPD communication?

 The US tends to pick it up faster than Europe, but this time with quick commerce, we see some European players picking up the concept slightly faster than the US.
 APAC is always first in discovering e-comm trends, and that’s why I am super excited to be in this location, at the heartbeat of the changes.

-• What are some lessons learned over the years – when it comes to NPD? by Tony Marcello Posted in:
+- What are some lessons learned over the years – when it comes to NPD?
+Posted in: 35,Innovation- What are some NPD lessons learned over the years?

 https://embed-ssl.wistia.com/deliveries/cac742b82552c45ffaf38259eae5306f.mp4